GauthamYerroju/GauthamYerroju.github.io/_posts/2020-02-16-javascript-quick-reference.md

 ## Closures

-When I define a function insude another function, the inner function is called a closure.
+When I define a function inside another function, the inner function is called a closure.
 It has access go the parameters and the scope of the outer function.
 When this inner function is returned, it still has access to the outer function.
 Weird zombie shite, but that's JS for you.

 ```javascript
 function outer() {